King Taco: History

 King Taco was founded in 1974 by Raul Martínez, Sr., who operated a mobile lunch wagon out of a converted ice cream truck.
 Within six months, he opened the first of the chain's restaurants in Cypress Park.
-He opened the second King Taco on 3rd Street in East Los Angeles, which at 4000 sqft is the flagship restaurant.
+He opened the second King Taco somewhere in East Los Angeles, which at 4000 sqft is the flagship restaurant.
 Other locations soon followed, opening every other year in Commerce, Baldwin Park, El Monte and other East Los Angeles sites.
-By 1995, he had established fourteen restaurants grossing over $21 million.
+By 1995, Martinez had established fourteen restaurants grossing over $21 million.

 As of August 6, 2015, a grand opening was held at the new location in the heart of the city of Glendale, California, bringing the total to 23 restaurants that are now located throughout Los Angeles County and San Bernardino County.
-They also recently opened new restaurants in Old Town Pasadena and Long Beach, which are among the few King Taco restaurants not located in a predominantly Mexican American neighborhood.
+New restaurants have recently opened in Old Town Pasadena and Long Beach, which are among the few King Taco restaurants not located in a predominantly Mexican American neighborhood.
 The company has contributed to urban revitalization through the retrofitting of vacant commercial buildings for its restaurants.
 Additionally, King Taco has expanded into the Inland Empire, with restaurants in Ontario, California, and Fontana, California.

 Company founder Raul Martinez Sr. died on December 3, 2013, at the age of 71 while visiting family in Mexico City.